gbganalyst/forstringr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `forstringr` is to enable complex string manipulation in R possible.
-The package combines the power of `stringr`, and other manipulation packages such as `dplyr` and `tidyr`.
-Just like in the `stringr` package, every function in `forstringr` begins with `str_`.
+The goal of **forstringr** is to enable complex string manipulation in
+R. The package combines the power of stringr with other manipulation packages such as dplyr and tidyr.
+Just like in the stringr package, every function in forstringr begins with `str_`.

 ## Installation